edemaine/coauthor/README.md

 3. `mup setup` to install all necessary software on the server
 4. `mup deploy` each time you want to deploy code to server (initially and after each `git pull`)
+5. If you proxy the resulting server from another web server, you'll probably want to `meteor remove force-ssl` to remove the automatic redirection from `http` to `https`.

 You'll also need an SMTP server to send email notifications.
 In Postfix, modify the `/etc/postfix/main.cf` configuration as follows